Passkeys vs. passwords: Which is safer, easier, and better for your daily logins?

 If you’re ready to jump into passkeys, these best practices can keep you safe:

-• Use biometrics to enjoy faster, safer access: Using your face or fingerprint eliminates the burden of remembering passwords.
+- Use biometrics to enjoy faster, safer access: Using your face or fingerprint eliminates the burden of remembering passwords.
 Biometrics also makes it harder for your accounts to be hacked – as it’s almost impossible to duplicate or steal.

-• Resister passkeys on multiple devices to avoid lockouts: If your phone is lost or misplaced, having your passkeys on other devices means you won’t lose access to your accounts.
+- Register passkeys on multiple devices to avoid lockouts: If your phone is lost or misplaced, having your passkeys on other devices means you won’t lose access to your accounts.
 So, when you set up passkeys on one device, look for an option to add or sync it to your other devices.

 As the drumbeat for secure, frictionless authentication intensifies, many say it’s a matter of time before passwords become largely obsolete.

 Yet, if you’re still using passwords, it probably has nothing to do with the tech.
 It’s likely you aren’t quite ready to give up on them.
-Perhaps you like the idea of fallback options – in case passkeys fail.
+That said, juggling passwords on Post-it notes or a notebook can put your security at risk.

-With an advanced password manager like LastPass, you can take control by keeping your passwords secure, organized, and instantly accessible.
+With an advanced password manager like LastPass, you can take control by keeping your passwords or passkeys secure, organized, and instantly accessible.
 As G2’s Spring 2025 Global Leader in frictionless authentication and platinum Business Titan winner, we’re trusted by millions across the world.